DreamOfTheRedChamber/leetcode/README.md

   * Think behind the scenes: not just satisfied with fixing the bug but always think and generalize why the bug occurs
   * First things first: Thought process first, then coding
   * Never be lazy: As long as you have not got 100% confidence that I will get the problem right, you should practice coding the problem by hand if time is enough

-### Interview patterns <a id="interview-patterns"></a>
-#### Before coding <a id="interview-before-coding"></a>
-1. Make sure I understand the problem
-  1. Declare interface in a strategic way (talk about different ways of defining it and trade-offs. e.g. do not define input as string when possible)
-  2. (Optional) Clarify ambiguous problem statement, need to gather all requirements before implementing one.
-     1. Refer to "questions to confirm about input"
-     2. "***Whether a valid solution always exist***"
-     3. "***If input is like this, what should output be***"
-2. Synchronize with interviewer "***Let's come up with a brute force solution first.***"
-3. Work out a brute force solution
-  1. Work through a concrete example to abstract the problem
-  2. Guarantee to come up with a brute force solution
-    * How I will enumerate all possible solutions / how will I do it in the most stupid way
-    * Unstuck strategy: Clear problem abstraction: What kind of ds/algo might be used"
-      * Brain storm problem types (min/max, shortest distance, output solutions, search, topo sort), algorithms (recursion, backtracking, sorting, breath/depth-first search, two pointers) / data types (stack, heap, undirected/directed graph, trie)
-    * Unstuck strategy: Simplify problem: "***This problem seems kind of complicated.
-Let's try to solve a simpler problem first***"
-    * Unstuck strategy: Give it a try: "***Let's try doing it with XX DS/Algorithm.
-Not sure if it will work or not.***"
-  3. Calc time/space complexity: "***The time complexity of the algorithm is O(XXX) and space complexity is O(XXX)***"
-4. Synchronize with interviewer "***Now we have a brute force solution.
-Let's think ways to improve this***"
-5. Optimize
-  * Unstuck strategy: Think about upper bound: what are the best time/space complexity I could achieve. "***Since I have to look through all items, so I cann't do better than O(n).***"
-  * Unstuck strategy: Identify bad smell for efficiency: whether repetitive computation, redundant space usage appears. "***We have done a lot of repetitive computation in the recursion tree.***"
-  * Unstuck strategy: Trade space for time complexity: Identify the bottleneck of brute force solution. "***The bottleneck of the algorithm lies in this section of code***"
-  * Unstuck strategy: Give it a try: "***Let's try doing it with XX DS/Algorithm.
-Not sure if it will work or not.***"
-  * Unstuck strategy: Discuss with interviewer for help: Stand back for a while and talk about the challegning you are facing.
-The interviewer might come in for help when necessary
-  * Unstuck strategy: Be keen to what interviewer is saying: Every word the interviewer is saying has its meanings
-6. Synchronize with interviewer "***Should we write code for this***"

-#### While coding <a id="interview-while-coding"></a>
-  1. Write edge/normal test cases first
-  2. Synchronize with interviewer: tell my plan first.
-What are the first step, second step and third step to implement
-  3. Check input validity (throw exception or return directly)
-  4. Use // or empty line as separator different steps.
-  5. Avoid get caught up in trivialities
-    * When forget some language-specific trivial: "***I do not remember exactly how the interface looks like, but I'd guess it has an API like this.***"
-    * When need a subroutine: "***I am going to use a subroutine with the following interface.
-I will implement later***".
-    * When need double check: Not sure whether my loop should have "<" or "<=".
-Write a checkmark to remind yourself to check it at the end.
-Just get the general algorithm down first.

-#### Clean up <a id="interview-after-coding"></a>
-  1. Synchronize with interviewer: "***Then I would usually check against some edge cases, should we do that next?***"
-  2. Check the code by myself
-     * Check steps:
-       1. review the entire code, check whether there are unused variables, loop counters while does not change as expected, unnecessary edge case checkings, boundaries index overflow/underflow
-       2. review the problem description, check whether there are unhandled problem assumptions
-       3. use small test cases to test different logical branches of the code
-     * When there is a bug: do not rush to change.
-Identify the root cause first.
-       * "***Give me a moment, I feel there is a bug here.
-Let's have a double check.***"
-       * "***The root cause of the problem is XXX.***"
-  3. Explain shortcuts I have taken: Talk about sections which could be refactored/improved, but was done in a certain way in an interview setting
-     * "***If I were writing this for a production use, I would avoid using this global variable.***"
-  4. Synchronize with interviewer: "***I think I am done with the problem***".

-### Questions to clarify ambiguous problems <a id="questions-to-clarify-ambiguous-problems"></a>
-#### Input - Field types<a id="question-field-type"></a>
-* Integer or double
-* Positive or negative, non-positive or non-negative

-#### Input - Array<a id="question-array"></a>
-* Sorted or unsorted
-* Given two arrays, which one's size is bigger
-* Whether could modify entries inside array

-#### Input - LinkedList<a id="question-linkedlist"></a>
-* Doubly or singly linkedlist

-#### Input - Binary search<a id="question-binary-search"></a>
-* Return boolean or specific result
-* Whether duplicates exist inside array

-#### Input - String<a id="question-string"></a>
-* Whether the string contains space
-* How are tokens separated, using comma, slash or something else

-#### Input - Tree<a id="question-tree"></a>
-* Whether complete tree, binary tree, binary search tree

-#### Input - Graph<a id="question-graph"></a>
-* Directed or undirected, weighted or not, connected or not

-#### Output - Solutions <a id="question-solutions"></a>
-* Different levels of solutions
-  * boolean: Whether solutions exist or not
-  * int: the number of solutions
-  * List&lt;?> : solutions themselves
-  * List&lt;?>: solutions without duplicates
-  * List&lt;?>: solutions with specific order

-#### Corner cases <a id="question-corner-cases"></a>
-* How should I handle corner cases
-  - What to return
-  - throw exception or not

-### Typical follow-up questions <a id="questions-follow-up"></a>
-* No duplicates -> duplicates exist
-* Whether result exist -> return all results
-* One dimension -> two dimension
-* How to avoid global variables
-* How to improve performance

 ### Learned lessons: Java basics <a id="learned-lessons-java-basics"></a>
 #### Type size<a id="basics-type-size"></a>